 - Jext stock is insufficient to cover demand for auto-injectors in the UK

-- The exact reason for supply issues is not known, but it relates to the production of EpiPen.
+The exact reason for supply issues is not known, but it relates to the production of EpiPen.
 In The US, Meridian Medical Technologies, the company that makes EpiPen for different markets, received a warning from the Food and Drug Administration (FDA) for significant violations of good manufacturing practice such as failure to investigate compatibility issues of the device or failure to meet required specifications for the product.

 That is an additional four months after the expiry date present on the box.
-Only selected batches of EpiPen can be used four monhts after the expiry date.
+Only selected batches of EpiPen can be used four months after the expiry date.
 Visit Epipen.co.uk to see a full list of EpiPens affected.

 Mylan announced on its website that the prescription validation process is in place for the supply of EpiPen 0.3mg and 0.15mg (EpiPen Junior).
-This means patients are limited to two EpiPen per each prescription, even when a doctor prescribes a different number of pens.
+This means patients are limited to two EpiPen per prescription, even when a doctor prescribes a different number of pens.

 Patients need to present a valid prescription in the pharmacy.
-As part of the validation process, each prescription needs to be anonymised and send to Alliance Healthcare, the wholesaler which supplies EpiPen to UK pharmacies either by fax or by email (firstname.lastname@example.org) Pharmacy staff should include Alliance account number with each prescription sent.
+As part of the validation process, each prescription needs to be anonymized and send to Alliance Healthcare, the wholesaler which supplies EpiPen to UK pharmacies either by fax or by email (firstname.lastname@example.org) Pharmacy staff should include Alliance account number with each prescription sent.

 Unfortunately, some pharmacy staff will not be aware of this process.
 The key is not to ask at the pharmacy if EpiPen is in stock because most likely, pharmacies will not have spare auto-injectors laying around for immediate supply.

 In the UK, three adrenaline auto-injectors are available it the emergency of severe allergic reactions: